How to configure Postman for Azure Digital Twins

 Configure Azure Active Directory to use the OAuth 2.0 implicit grant flow

-Copy and keep the Application ID of your Azure Active Directory app.
-It's used in the steps that follow.
+Copy the Client ID of your Azure Active Directory app.

 Obtain an OAuth 2.0 token